-- o 1.
-Draw a rough ground plan of your room. - 2.
-Describe how you feel about the space. - 2.
-Record reflections about the activity in your journal.
+- 1. Draw a rough ground plan of your room.

+- 2. Describe how you feel about the space.

+- 2. Record reflections about the activity in your journal.

-- o 3.
-Read, watch, or listen to the information about stage spaces. - o 4.
-Discuss how you could convert your room into a theatrical set in each of the major stages. - 5.
-Select one and create a design concept for your room.
+- \circ 3.
+Read, watch, or listen to the information about stage spaces. - 4.
+Discuss how you could convert your room into a theatrical set in each of the major stages. - o 5.
+Read, watch, or listen to the information about scenic design. - Create a design concept for your room.

-- o 6.
-Make a Key for your Ground Plan. - o 7.
+- 6. Make a Key for your Ground Plan. - 7.
 Create a detailed ground plan of your room as a theatrical set on a stage. - o 8.
-Brainstorm the items you will need to achieve your design concept. - o 9.
-Fill out the budget form. - 10.
+Brainstorm the items you will need to achieve your design concept. - 9.
+Fill out the budget form. - o 10.
 Update your Room Key and Ground Plan to include any items that were added after the budget. - 11.
 Create a full-color rendering or 3D Model of your set design.